JRF-2018/sympy_matrix_tools/README.md

 JRF ( http://jrf.cocolog-nifty.com/statuses )

-The author is a Japanese.
+The author is Japanese.
 I would be grateful if you could ask in Japanese.

 ## License